I’m in the process of working with a new, charitable foundation. Updates to come!

 National Education for Assistance Dog Services – NEADS (Dogs For Deaf and Disabled Americans), of Princeton, MA, is a non-profit organization, organized under section 501c (3) of the IRS code.
 NEADS was established in1976 to train and provide rescued dogs and donated puppies to assist people who are deaf or physically disabled in leading more independent lives at work, at home and at school.
 These assistance dogs become an extension of their owners and bring security, freedom, independence and relief from social isolation to their human partners.
 NEADS has a special Canines for Combat Veterans program.
 In late 2001, President Bush signed a law authorizing the Veterans Administration to underwrite programs like Canines for Combat Veterans.
 But the Veterans Administration is still studying the matter, so NEADS must raise all the money for its program from private sources.
 NEADS sells naming rights for its dogs – what a great fundraising idea!
 With a tax-deductible donation to NEADS, you can name one of the new arrivals entering the Laura J. Niles Puppy Nursery and Early Learning Center at NEADS.
 Click here to get involved!

 Puppies Behind Bars (PBB) instructs prison inmates on how to raise and train puppies who become service dogs for people with disabilities and bomb detection canines for law enforcement.
 Many of these puppies are being placed with veterans returning from Iraq and Afghanistan.
 Currently, the Puppies Behind Bars program is active in seven prisons in NY, NJ and CT.
 The dogs are free guests of the correctional facility, but the program is a registered charity and support is always welcome.
 The guards and the administrators welcome them because they have noticed the positive effect that the PBB program and the puppies haves had on inmates.
 Inmates go through a very comprehensive and intensive training program in order to work with these dogs.
-View videos about the program and learn more how you can help the Puppies Behind Bars thrive HERE ~ sponsor a service dog today!
+Check out the movie about the program and learn more how you can help the Puppies Behind Bars thrive HERE ~ sponsor a service dog today!

 Animal Haven – a great, local, NYC no-kill animal shelter.
 One of the first organizations to rescue animals from the Hurricane Katrina disaster.
 Truly wonderful people creating a truly wonderful organization.